 It is obvious that your company requires an e-commerce platform to survive in today’s market.
 This post will show you how to build up a Shopify store and increase e-commerce earnings.

-What is Shopify?
+What is Shopify Store ?
 Here are the 8 critical steps:

 - Open your account